Design. Build. Ship. I don't just write specs - I launch products. AI accelerates the code, I own the vision.

-I add "What I learnt" sections to projects because growth is the point.
 I document my evolution publicly because teaching solidifies learning.
 I'm not afraid to show early work, failed experiments, or pivots.
-The journey matters as much as the destination.
-Always curious, never done.

 At Thomson Reuters Foundation, I manage a portfolio of digital products (Trust.org, Context.news, newsletter platforms, assessment tools).
 Went from Junior Coordinator to Product Manager in 2 years by shipping results: 30% faster defect resolution, 40% faster onboarding, 30% team productivity boost through AI-assisted workflows.